We Value your privacy

 Transferring your information outside of Europe

 As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
-By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
+By way of example, this may happen if any of my servers are from time to time located in a country outside of the EU.
 These countries may not have similar data protection laws to the UK.

 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.